 Rather than assuming life insurance doesn’t fit into your budget, why not get a quote?
 An agent can help you choose coverage that works for your financial situation.

-And, if you purchase life insurance through AVMA LIFE, you could benefit from exclusively negotiated rates and the group purchasing power of thousands of veterinarians across the country.
+And, if you purchase life insurance through the AVMA LIFE Trust, you could benefit from exclusively negotiated rates and the group purchasing power of thousands of veterinarians across the country.

 They’re focused on other financial priorities.